 The cry "Viva la tavola di San Giuse!" begins the feasting and is heard throughout the day.
 When the eating is done, the St. Joseph's altar is smashed, and then three children dressed as the Holy Family will knock on three doors, asking for shelter.
 They will be refused at the first two, and welcomed at the third, in memory of the Holy Family's seeking of hospitality just before Christ was born.
 This re-enactment is called "Tupa Tupa," meaning "Knock Knock."

 The day ends with each participant taking home a bag that might be filled with bread, fruit, pastries, cookies, a medal of St. Joseph, a Holy Card and/or a blessed fava bean.
 Keep your "lucky bean," and let it remind you to pray to St. Joseph.

-As a young boy, I remember going with my father to homes in the Italian-American neighborhood where I grew up -- homes where Italian women prepared a St. Joseph's Table in their living and/pr dining rooms.
+As a child, I remember going with my father to homes in the Italian-American neighborhood where I grew up -- homes where Italian women prepared a St. Joseph's Table in their living and/or dining rooms.
 These huge tables were covered with all of the homemade foods associated with this day.
 The doors to the homes were left open and anyone could come in and partake of the feast.
 It was a beautiful custom signifying enduring faith, gratitude, neighborliness and generosity!

 We come to you, O blessed Joseph, in our sore distress.
 Having sought the aid of your most blessed spouse, we now confidently implore thy assistance also.

 We humbly beg that, mindful of the dutiful affection that bound you to the immaculate Virgin Mother of God, and of the fatherly love with which you cherish the Child Jesus, you will lovingly watch over the heritage that Jesus Christ purchased with His blood, and by your powerful intercession help us in our urgent need.